-If you're going to be in town for a few days and don't know where to go to eat or dine, here's a list of my favorites in this article on 10 places to eat in Rome.
+If you are going to be in the city for a few days and don't know where to go for lunch or dinner, I leave you a list of my favorites in this article on 10 places to eat in Rome.

-6. Take a picture of yourself on the Colosseum Christmas tree.
+Take a picture at the Colosseum Christmas tree and visit its arena

-The Christmas trees that are placed next to monuments and buildings of importance in Rome are usually illuminated modestly, but that does not make them less beautiful.
-A good example is the tree that is placed every year next to the Colosseum, 72 feet high.
-The solemnity of the place gives this decoration a certain Christmas magic and you can take a very special picture with the Colosseum in the background.
+The Christmas trees that are placed next to monuments and important buildings in Rome are usually illuminated in a simple way, but they are no less beautiful for that.
+A good example is the tree that is placed every year next to the Colosseum, 22 meters high.
+The solemnity of the place gives this decoration a certain Christmas magic and you can take a special photo with the Colosseum in the background.

-And while you're here, you can't miss visiting the Colosseum inside: this will automatically become the highlight of your trip (believe me, the inside of the Colosseum will leave you in awe).
-I recommend that you either buy an online ticket for the Colosseum or take a guided tour of the Colosseum and Roman Forum, which will give you the historic background to discover the history of ancient Rome.
+And while you're here, you can't miss the Colosseum inside and this will automatically become the highlight of your trip (believe me, the Colosseum inside is much more majestic than you can imagine).
+I recommend that you either buy an online ticket for the Colosseum or take a guided tour of the Colosseum and the Roman Forum, which will put you in the background and let you discover the history of ancient Rome.

-Other Christmas trees worth seeing on your trip to Rome are the ones in St. Peter's Square, imposing and abundant in decorations, and the one that is personally my favorite, the one in Piazza Venezia.
+Other Christmas trees worth seeing on your trip to Rome are the ones in St. Peter's Square, imposing and abundant in decorations, and my personal favorite, the one in Piazza Venezia.